RowanMankoo/StockPricePrediction/Testing/README.md

 # test_dev_model

 This script will run tests on all of the evaluation methods methods of the the ModelDev class.
 Whilst doing this a report will be generated for each company used in the test cases.
+If you wish to get a summary of all the visulaisations and run the simulation for a paticular combination of companies alter the config at the start of this script.